FFPC Terminator Tournament – Official Rules

 The Terminator Tournament is based on Best Ball leagues which are a 26 round serpentine drafts using FFPC scoring and lineup requirements.
 This format is based on total points and there are no H2H matchups.
 Optimized scoring lineups are automatically started each week so no lineup submissions are required.

-Each owner is required to draft a starting lineup of 1-QB, 2-RB, 2-WR, 1-TE, 2-FLEX, 1-K, 1-D/ST. If you do not draft a Kicker or Defense on your team, FFPC commissioners may add a kicker or defense at their discretion after the draft to ensure a valid roster.
+Each owner is required to draft a starting lineup of 1-QB, 2-RB, 2-WR, 1-TE, 2-FLEX, 1-K, 1-D/ST. If you do not draft a complete starting roster, FFPC commissioners may add a player at their discretion after the draft to ensure a valid roster.

 There is no ability to pick up free agents in the Terminator Tournament.
 However, each week, owners are required to drop — or terminate — a single player from their roster, reducing their overall roster by one each week.